aoswalt/prag-prog-notes/README.md

 #### Challenges

-When you find yourself saying, "I don't know," be sure to follow it up with "—but I'll find out." (including a reasonable guess is good)
+When you find yourself saying, "I don't know," be sure to follow it up with " - but I'll find out." (including a reasonable guess is good)

 ### Topic 3: Software Entropy